-See below steps for the Windows version, followed by the Mac version.
+Follow the steps below for the Windows version.

 Make sure you are using the latest version of Bank2IIF.
 Download it from the Bank2IIF download page.
-Start Bank2IIF and select a transactions file (it could be QBO file, OFX file, QFX file, QIF file or PDF file).
+Start Bank2IIF and select the transaction file (it could be QBO file, OFX file, QFX file, QIF file, PDF file, MT940 file, or STA).

-Review transactions before converting, check that dates are correct, have correct year, deposits and withdrawals are in correct places.
+Review transactions before converting, check that dates are correct, have the correct year, deposits, and withdrawals are assigned correctly.